aylton-almeida/GastosUnidunite/libraries/javafx-sdk-11.0.2/legal/javafx.media/gstreamer.md

   When we speak of free software, we are referring to freedom of use, not price.
-Our General Public Licenses are designed to make sure that you have the freedom to distribute copies of free software (and charge for this service if you wish); that you receive source code or can get it if you want it; that you can change the software and use pieces of it in new free programs; and that you are informed that you can do these things.
+Our General Public Licenses are designed to make sure that you have the freedom to distribute copies of free software (and charge for this service if you wish); that you receive source id or can get it if you want it; that you can change the software and use pieces of it in new free programs; and that you are informed that you can do these things.